mattboston/DnaHacker/Readme.md

 ### Currently Supported Formats

-**This tool currently only supports DNA kits downloaded from MyHeritage in ZIP format.**
+**This tool supports DNA kits downloaded from MyHeritage and Ancestry.com in ZIP format.**

+- **MyHeritage**: ZIP file containing a CSV file with genetic data
+- **Ancestry.com**: ZIP file containing a TXT file with genetic data

-When you download your raw DNA data from MyHeritage, you receive a ZIP file containing a CSV file with your genetic data.
-This tool is specifically designed to process this format.
+When you download your raw DNA data from MyHeritage or Ancestry.com, you receive a ZIP file containing a file with your genetic data.
+This tool is specifically designed to detect which file type and process the correct format.

 ### Contributing Support for Other Formats

 We welcome Pull Requests that add support for additional DNA testing services!
 Popular DNA testing platforms that could be added include:

 - **23andMe** (.txt format)
-- **AncestryDNA** (.txt or .zip format)
 - **FamilyTreeDNA** (.csv format)
 - **Living DNA** (.txt format)
 - **GEDmatch** (various formats)

 Each service provides raw data in slightly different formats.
 The key differences typically include:

 - Column order and naming
 - Header information
 - Allele representation